Skip to main content

 You're also responsible for any damage you cause.

-If you're told to leave temporary housing
+If you're asked to leave temporary housing

-• move you to other temporary housing
+• wants to move you to other temporary housing

 • do not stay at the property